 - 1. Each program shall have a written eligibility criteria and intake process. - a.
 Age 60 and over. - b.
-AAAs may develop written criteria to further target low-income individuals, however participation may not be denied because individuals do not meet lowincome criteria.
+AAAs may develop written criteria to further target low-income individuals, however participation may not be denied because individuals do not meet low- income criteria.
 Eligibility to participate is not based on a person's level of income. - c.
 Participant is not receiving medical care institution transition services and support from another state or federally funded program. - d.
 Participants must be admitted to a medical care facility or be within 3 business days of status post discharge from a medical care facility. - e.
-Participant cannot be enrolled in MI Choice, MI Health Link or Program of All-Inclusive Care for the Elderly (PACE). - 2.
+Participant cannot be enrolled in MI Choice, MI Health Link or Program of All- Inclusive Care for the Elderly (PACE). - 2.
 Participants are contacted pre-discharge when possible and will have their initial assessment completed within three business days of discharge from a medical care institution. - 3.
-A coordination of services mechanism must be used to verify duplication of care transition services, and thus prevention of duplicate payments.
+A coordination of services mechanism must be used to verify duplication of care transition services, and thus prevention of duplicate payments. - 4.
+Each program shall maintain National Aging Program Information System (NAPIS) registration for each program participant.
+The intake process shall be initiated within one week after an individual becomes active in the program.